 That being said, there are some things about Conley’s condition we know with certainty.
 He has mild-to-moderate hearing loss in both ears because the genetic disorder made his ear canal non-existent.
 He can hear a dog barking or a helicopter taking off, but he misses out on the nuances of speech.
 Our audiologist told us we probably sound like we’re underwater to him.
 But his inner ear, the part that actually does the hearing, works fine.
 So about a week ago we received BAHAs (bone-anchored hearing aids) and Conley put them on for the first time.
 This opened up a whole new world.
 The sound on those things is remarkably clear.
-A bit tinny, yes, but good enough for him to hear and understand conversations.
+A bit tinny, yes, but good enough for him to understand everyday conversation.
 A huge win for his speech and language development.

 Let me tell you about one of the best things ever.
 Conley sleeps without his hearing aids on because they’re bulky.
 He’s been waking up earlier and earlier each morning in anticipation of being able to hear.
 As soon as we put them on, he smiles and coos and looks around the room like everything is brand new.
 It’s heartbreaking and inspiring.
 Heartbreaking because he’s unable to hear so much of the world on his own.
-Inspiring because the technology exists that allows him to hear the world at all
+Inspiring because the technology exists that allows him to hear at all

 I sometimes think about what would’ve become of Conley had he been born, say, 300 years ago, before all of these technological advances.
 I guess the answer is he wouldn’t have survived.
 There would’ve been no G-tube, so the 18th-century version of Caitlin would’ve been desperately trying to feed him by breast and failing, over and over again, until we simply had to accept the grim truth that our son could not eat and would die.
-I try not to think about that because it’s awful.
+I try not to think about that because it’s an awful thought.
 But sometimes it creeps in and I have to deal with it.

-Having a child has illuminated the fact that every adult was once somebody’s precious baby.
+Having a child has illuminated the fact that every adult was once somebody’s precious little baby.
 I’m a firefighter, and I ran a call yesterday for a 74-year old man with chest pains.
 We’d gone to this guy several times before and he was on a slew of medications and always seemed to have a difficult time breathing.
 In his yard were a couple of cars that looked like they hadn’t been driven in years and a shed with a half-collapsed roof.
 The grass in his yard was overgrown and ivy was creeping up the columns on his front porch.
 As he laid on the stretcher in the back of the ambulance, I saw a childlike fear in his eyes and it dawned on me that at some point a mother held this man as a baby in her arms and thought he was the most incredible thing in the world.
 Now here he was, at the opposite end of life, lying in an ambulance, his eyes beady and scared.
-Deep inside we are all continuously befuddled by this strange land we must inhabit.
+Deep inside we are all continuously befuddled by this strange place we must inhabit.

 Earlier in the day, a 23-year old girl overdosed on heroin while driving and split a thick tree in half.
 The hood of her car was decimated.
 When we arrived she was blue and unconscious (on account of the heroin), but otherwise uninjured.
 As I helped her breathe with a bag valve mask and the paramedics cut off her ragged clothes, I thought about how she wasn’t that far removed from childhood, that two decades ago she was a baby with pure eyes and a gentle heart.
 I’ve found this approach of picturing adults as babies to be a good means for conjuring sympathy for people who may not readily deserve it.
 Like people who overdose while driving and risk killing others.
 “She was once innocent,” I remind myself.
-“And now she’s very lost.”
+“And now she’s very very lost.”

 The inverse of this is also true.
 One day the pure babe that Caitlin and I (OK, mostly Caitlin) soothe at night will lose his innocence and be swallowed up by the world.
-One day he’ll hit puberty and the rest is history: he’ll grow dark hair all over his body and discover his sexuality and make mistakes and thrash about until he settles on an identity that suits him.
+One day he will hit puberty and the rest is history: he’ll grow dark hair all over his body and discover his sexuality and make mistakes and thrash about until he settles on an identity that suits him.
 The world will wear on him, as it wears on all of us, digging circles under his eyes.
 This suffering is inevitable.
 One day Conley will have to deal with our deaths, just as we’ll have to deal with the death of our parents.
 It goes round and round like this.
 The only thing I hope is that through our love, we’re able to sturdy him up, to build him into a person who can handle inevitable suffering without being destroyed by it.
 Without lying blue-faced in an ambulance.

 Think of family trees.
-I’m not talking about your great-great-grandparents.
-Further back than that.
+I’m not talking about just your great-great-grandparents, but further back than that.
 Much further back than that.
 Those long-dead people you aren’t familiar with yet wouldn’t be here without.
 Think about all the small decisions they made that, if made differently, would’ve changed everything, would’ve led to you not being born, or at least being born in a different form.
-Isn’t this unfathomable?
+Isn’t all this unfathomable?
 Those distant precursors to us thought they were living for themselves, or at the very least for themselves and their kids, and probably wasted little time thinking about their place in the grand lineage of it all.
-We’re all merely links who, for a few brief moments, determine the shape and direction of the rest of the chain, a chain that will stretch on long after we’re gone, thousands of years into the future, to distant descendants who will have no inkling of who were, only that we must have existed in some form for them to be as they are now.
+We’re all merely links who, for a few brief moments, determine the shape and direction of the rest of the chain, a chain that will stretch on long after we’re gone, hundreds and thousands of years into the future, to distant descendants who will have no inkling of who were, only that we must have existed in some form for them to be as they are now.
 All of us are precursors and descendants.
 All of us are destined to become ghosts without faces.

 I want to take my son into a field of beautiful wildflowers and spin him around, swirling, with my wife beside me, until the three of us are dizzy with the brilliance of existence.
 I want to feel the dew and the sun.
 I want to keep spinning until we cross the threshold and blast off, into an unfathomable galaxy, far into never-ending darkness, until our bodies disintegrate and our cells are sprinkled back into the universe, the mother universe from which we came, of which we have no real knowledge, but only slight guesses, like here is this thing that is expanding outward and will continue expanding outward (into what?) until it all comes crashing inward and pulverizes everything that is and everything that once was.
 For no other reason than to begin again.